Major snowstorm bears down on the Northeast, with blizzard conditions likely

 On Tuesday afternoon the storm system was still over 1,000 miles away, dumping a narrow swath of heavy snow in Oklahoma, where around 6 inches is forecast to accumulate.

 With an area of strong high pressure sliding eastward over Ontario and Quebec, the system will run into a wall of Arctic air.
 Unlike many situations in the past few years, that will make it harder for the storm to dislodge the cold air.
-For some that means this will be an all-snow event, while for others it means riding the line between snow, ice and rain.
+For some, that means this will be an all-snow event.
+For others, it means riding the line between snow, ice and rain.

 The precipitation should move into Pittsburgh and Washington, D.C. by late morning.
 It will stay all snow in Pittsburgh and for most of Pennsylvania.
 But in the Washington area, the snow will quickly mix and turn to sleet and rain.
 That will keep accumulation totals in D.C. to a couple of slushy inches.